Jessica Hecht theatre roles we love

 Letters From Max

-In this adaptation of a book by Sarah Ruhl and poet Max Ritvo, now on stage with Signature Theatre, Hecht plays the playwright.
+In this adaptation of a book by Sarah Ruhl and poet Max Ritvo, on stage with Signature Theatre in 2023, Hecht plays the playwright.
 Letters From Max recounts Ruhl’s friendship with Ritvo, a former student who died in 2016 at age 25, through their correspondence about illness, grief, and poetry.

-Hecht reunites with Ben Edelman, who alternates in the role of Ritvo with Zane Pais.
+Hecht reunited with Ben Edelman, who alternates in the role of Ritvo with Zane Pais.
 Edelman previously played Hecht's teenage son in Admissions.

 summer 1976-1200x600-NYTG